Aseel-Dweedar/reading-notes/README.md

 My name is Aseel Dweedar, an ordinary person trying to change.
 Maybe you would like to check my profile to know more about me, [ASEEL DWEEDAR](https://github.com/Aseel-Dweedar).
+Here you will find Summaries of everything I've learned in the software development course provided by Code Fellows.

 ## FUTURE SUMMARY JUST DOWN HERE ...
 > KEEP FOLLOWING :